How's your hearing? Get your hearing score in just 5 minutes.

 1. Auditory Brainstem Response (ABR)

 The ABR test measures how your brain responds to sound.
-This is a specialized test typically used when more in-depth analysis is needed, such as for infants or individuals with neurological conditions.
+This specialized test is typically used when a more in-depth analysis is needed, such as for infants or individuals with neurological conditions.

-• The audiologist can evaluate the functionality of the auditory nerve and brain pathways that carry sound from the inner ear to the brain.
+During ABR testing, electrodes are placed on the head to record brainwave activity in response to sounds.
+The audiologist can evaluate the functionality of the auditory nerve and brain pathways that carry sound from the inner ear to the brain.

 2. Conditioned Play Audiometry (CPA)

 CPA turns hearing testing into a game, which helps keep toddlers engaged.
 This test is ideal for children around 2.5 years who can follow simple instructions.
-During CPA:

-• The child is trained to perform a task (like placing a block in a bucket) each time they hear a sound.
+During CPA, the child is trained to perform a task (like placing a block in a bucket) each time they hear a sound.
 This helps determine hearing thresholds for different frequencies and is especially useful for children who need more engaging activities to stay focused.

 Types of Hearing Tests for Infants

-1. Otoacoustic Emissions (OAE) Testing.
-OAE testing evaluates the function of the hair cells in the inner ear.
+This test evaluates the function of the hair cells in the inner ear.
 Healthy hair cells produce low-level sounds, or otoacoustic emissions, in response to sound stimuli.
-In this test:
+In this test, a small probe is placed in the ear to deliver a series of sounds to measure the ear’s response.

 If no emissions are detected, it might mean there’s hearing loss due to damaged hair cells.
 OAE testing is particularly useful for testing infants and those who may have difficulty participating in traditional hearing tests.
 This test is often done in the hospital after the infant is born.